hpcleuven/VscDocumentation/source/antwerp/tier2_hardware/vaughan_hardware.rst

-debug          Maximum 2 nodes with a maximum wall time of 1 hour. short          Maximum wall time of 6 hours, with priority boost. ampere_gpu     Submit to the NVIDIA Ampere GPU node. arcturus_gpu   Submit to the AMD Arcturus GPU nodes.
+debug          Maximum 2 nodes with a maximum wall time of 1 hour. short          Maximum wall time of 6 hours, with priority boost. ampere_gpu     Submit to the NVIDIA Ampere GPU node. arcturus_gpu   Submit to the AMD Instinct (Arcturus) GPU nodes.
 ============   =========================================================

 See :ref:`GPU computing @ UAntwerp` for more information on using the GPU nodes.